When to use Chopsticks and where

 5. Remember the food is why you are there and work with what you are comfortable with.

 Travel does that to you.
-Get a better understanding of people and their cultures.
-Always learning as you go.
+Learning and understanding people and their cultures.

 Leave a Comment